-Our professional and experienced Counsellors are here to support you with whatever emotional difficulties you are going through.
+We want you to enjoy your time at University and our Counselling Service is here to support you with whatever emotional difficulties you are going through.

-- Self-harm/suicidal thoughts
+- self-harm, suicidal thoughts

 We also link in with other areas of the Student Wellbeing Service and other teams in Student Services, who can offer practical advice and guidance on a number of issues including: